greenido/bitcoin-info-action/README.md

-# Actions on Google Webhook example for bitcoin-info codelab using Node.js
+# Actions on Google Webhook example for bitcoin-info codelab (using Node.js)

 This webhook example for bitcoin-info codelab sets up everything you need to build your fulfillment business logic for your API.AI bitcoin agent.
-It could fetch the current price or the total amount of bitcoins for you.
+It could fetch the current price, market cap or the total amount of bitcoins.

 #### (!)
 Psst...
 Want to get a cool intro to bitcoin?
 Checkout this [short video](https://www.youtube.com/watch?v=TN7cmfoH06w) I made.